Guatemala as a Digital Nomad

 ABOUT THE AUTHOR

 Digital Nomad - Slow Travel - Food Scene Hello, I'm Hanna!
-Since 2022, I've been traveling full time while balancing work.
-With over 30 countries under my belt, my journey has been a fusion of exploration and professionalism.
+Since 2022, I've been traveling full time while working.
+In total I've my journey has been a fusion of exploration and professionalism.
 Beyond just experiencing new places, I have an insatiable passion for food, from street food to haute cuisine, as long as there's genuine passion behind it.
 Recognizing the need for practicality, I've seamlessly integrated work into my travels as an Executive Assistant.
 As a result, all my guides offer insights into the feasibility of working remotely.
 If you're intrigued by the digital nomad lifestyle of working and traveling, feel free to explore my guides or schedule a call!
-Asia: Thailand Africa: Morrocco Europe: The Netherlands, France, England, Ireland, Italy, Spain, Croatia, Greece, Austria, Swisterland, Portugal, Germany, Bellgium, Luxemburg, Sweden, Bulgaria, Finland, Hungarie, Tsjeechie, North America: Mexico Central America: Guatemala, Belize, El Salvador, Nicaragua South America: Colombia, Brasil
+Asia: Thailand Africa: Morrocco Europe: The Netherlands, France, England, Ireland, Italy, Spain, Croatia, Greece, Austria, Swisterland, Portugal, Germany, Bellgium, Luxemburg, Sweden, Bulgaria, Finland, Hungarie, Tsjeechie, North America: Mexico Central America: Guatemala, Belize, El Salvador, Nicaragua South America: Colombia, Brasil, Peru

 Powered by Thatch